Top White Granite Colors in 2021 – Updated July 2021

 What do you get when you combine soft whites, creams, taupes, tans and grays in low variations?
 This lovely and timeless light granite.
-Imported from Brazil, White Ornamental granite may be subtle in terms of color, but it makes a seriously sophisticated statement when incorporated into kitchen designs.
-It’s well-suited for monotone environments, but can be accented with contrasting cabinetry and accessorized with vibrant pops of color for a high-impact look.
+Imported from Brazil, White Ornamental granite may be subtle in color, but it makes a seriously sophisticated statement when incorporated into kitchen designs.
+It’s well-suited for monotone environments but can be accented with contrasting cabinetry and accessorized with vibrant pops of color for a high-impact look.

 Ornamental White offers a luxurious look at a less-than-luxury price.
 Expect to pay just $45 to $49 per square foot installed for this popular white granite.

 Mined in southern Brazil, White Spring granite is a true classic.
 Featuring a backdrop of crystal-white bedrock, White Spring is noteworthy for its alluringly rambling, high-variation veining in white, gray and crimson hues.
 Plus, while White Spring is very much pure white, it can appear darker in color due to its dense mineral veining.
 Cherry and mahogany cabinets bring out White Spring’s dramatic red accents, while white cabinets offer dramatic contrast.